 - Make necessary repairs, reduce clutter, spruce up landscaping, deep clean, and ask your neighbors for advice.

 Understand your end goal for why you want to refinance.
-Are you looking to lower your interest rate, reduce your mortgage payments, tap into your home equity, or shorten the term of your home loan?
+Are you looking to get a lower interest rate or reduce your monthly payments?
+Perhaps you want to take cash out of your home equity to invest in your business or consolidate debt.
+Or maybe you want to lengthen or even shorten your loan term.
 Knowing exactly why you’re looking to refinance is important for weighing the pros and cons of your different refinancing options.

 You should also think about potential changes in your future income.
 For example, if you’re looking to retire in a few years, then your income may decrease.
 In this case, you may not want to take on a financial burden that will be difficult to handle in the future.

 The better your financial situation, the better options you may have available to you.
 As an example, the higher your credit score, the greater your chances of getting a lower interest rate.
 Make sure to avoid any missteps that might harm your credit such as taking on excessive credit card debt or accidentally missing a bill payment.

 If you haven’t looked over your budget lately, now’s probably a good time to.
 Review your spending over the last 3-6 months to identify any spending habits you can improve or extra expenses you can eliminate.